firestoned/firestone/README.md

     get: Get a specific address from this addressbook.
     head: Determine the existence and size of this address.
     patch: Patch this address in the addressbook.
-    put: Put a new address in this addressbook, with the given address key.
+    put: Update an existing address in this addressbook, with the given address key.
     delete: Delete an address from this addressbook.
+# Metadata: end
 schema:
   type: array
   key:
     name: address_key
+    description: A unique identifier for an addressbook entry.
     schema:
-      description: A unique identifier for an addressbook entry.
       type: string
   #responseCodes:
   # - 200